otaku0304/StartMyDevDashboard/start-my-dev-server/scripts/windows-ps5/ReactStartMyDev/README.md

-# NgBootStartMyDev (Windows Edition)
+# ReactStartMyDev (Windows Edition)

-NgBootStartMyDev is a lightweight, script-driven solution to instantly launch your full-stack Spring Boot and Angular (or React) projects **without opening an IDE or editor** like IntelliJ or VS Code.
+ReactStartMyDev is a lightweight, script-driven solution to instantly launch your full-stack Spring Boot and Angular (or React) projects **without opening an IDE or editor** like IntelliJ or VS Code.

 This Windows edition provides a simple PowerShell-based startup experience optimized for **Java**, **Maven**, **Angular**, and **React** environments.